Meridianen för den Akademiska Kvarten (The Real Meridian for the Academic Quarter)

 In Lund, a plaque claims to mark the meridian that is exactly 1 hour and 15 minutes east of Greenwich, or 15 minutes past CET.
 However, a quick check on a GPS will show that this is not true at all, in fact, the sign is located nearly 23 minutes west of the proper location.

 This injustice was not taken lightly by a couple of anonymous astronomers.
 They hung up a contesting sign at the correct location in the eastern part of the Stockholm Archipelago, on the island of Runmarö.
 The sign has the same text as its Lund counterpart, with the last line stating it was erected by anonymous astronomers.
 It does not mention the other sign, but is clearly a response.
+Sadly, the sign was removed in 2021, but a replacement was hung up on the Stockholm University campus.
+It is about 1 minute off from the exact meridian, but is that really that bad for a meridian signifying tardiness?

 Know Before You Go